-To encourage social distancing, all counselling sessions are currently being held on telephone and virtually.
+To encourage social distancing, all counselling sessions are being held online and via telephone.
 Click here to read about how to prepare for distance counselling.
 Distance counselling may not be appropriate for everyone depending on the nature of their concerns and their situation.

 Reach out for emotional support and remember, you do not need to suffer through this.